-Due to the significant reduction in WACI at the BNZISL investment portfolio level over the last 12 months we will review our interim 2030 target settings.
-This aligns with our review process outlined in our BNZISL RI Policy and our commitment to transparency and accuracy in our target setting.
+Due to the significant reduction in WACI over the last 12 months we will review the use of our 2019 baseline and our interim 2030 target settings.
+This aligns with our review process outlined in our RI Policy and our commitment to transparency and accuracy in our target setting.
 This review, which we expect to publish in our FY25 CRD report, acknowledges the dynamic nature of both GHG emissions metrics and our responsible investment strategy.
 It allows us to refine our investment focus and enhance our ability to meet emerging challenges effectively.